-With summer ending in Logan, now is a good time to get a kick start on air conditioner maintenance.
+With summer coming to an end in Cache Valley, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t washed it recently, it could be clogged with mud and yard waste.
-This collection can reduce your unit’s efficiency and cause it to break down.
+If you haven’t cleaned it recently, it could be blocked with dust and yard refuse.
+This buildup can reduce your unit’s efficiency and cause it to malfunction.
 Or make it wear out sooner.

-We recommend having your air conditioning system professionally tuned-up every year.
+We suggest having your air conditioning system professionally tuned-up annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility costs.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Regular AC maintenance also helps our technicians discover and address small issues before they become expensive problems.
+Consistent AC maintenance also helps our technicians locate and address minor issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to clean your outdoor condenser unit, as well as a few components on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+It only takes about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run the unit once you’ve cleaned it.
+Choose a warm day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can check your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money